Instance Performance Monitoring in AWS

 .

-Please make note of the metric names – the wording is different compared to the graph title in the AWS Console.
+Please make note of metric names; the wording seems different compared to graph titles from AWS Console.

-4. Check the Average Queue Length for the volume:
+4. Check Average Queue Lengths for individual volumes:

 $ aws cloudwatch get-metric-statistics --metric-name VolumeQueueLength --start-time 2016-06-05T23:18:00 --end-time 2016-06-06T23:18:00 --period 3600 --namespace AWS/EBS --statistics Sum --dimensions Name=VolumeId,Value=vol-abcd1234